saulshanabrook/jupyterlab-accessibility/README.md

 ## 🤓 Basic Qs

 ### 👀 What is a Github Repository?
 * GitHub is like google drive + soundcloud + facebook for coders, a place to store code, post, share and discuss.
-GitHub is built on Git which is a software for tracking changes.
+* GitHub is built on Git which is a software for tracking changes.
 Everyone can independently work on their own copy of the code, and merge the changes together from different branches.🌳
 * This group is a GitHub Repository (not suppository)!💩 Repository or "repo" as they say in the biz is a collection of files and discussions.
-You can click "watch" to get email notificiations for this group's repo, and feel free to post in the discussion!
-J
+* You can click "watch" to get email notificiations for this group's repo, and feel free to post in the discussion!

 ### 💕 What is open source software?
 * Software is a collection of instructions for the computer, unlike hardware such as a computer mouse.